 By Jesse McCarl

 The Dodd-Frank Wall Street Reform was signed in 2010, and we’re still trying to figure out what the heck it means.
 New mortgage rules go into effect January 10, 2014, and there is still a lot of confusion surrounding the updated provisions.
 While the industry waits for the dust to settle, we wanted to provide you with the certainties of what’s happening, and how consumers can be prepared.
+Here are the new mortgage rules in 2014.

 After the housing bubble popped in 2008, the government started scrambling for how to prevent such an economic collapse from happening again.
 The Consumer Financial Protection Bureau (CFPB) put together a set of standards of “qualified mortgages.”